Skip to main content

 Four decades later, during debate over the actions of President Tyler, John Quincy Adams and many others in Congress felt that he should be impeached for issuing too many vetoes.
 Presidents should be “dependent upon and responsible to” Congress, they argued.

-But as a southern-sympathizing Democrat, President Buchanan may have been guilty of one of the most egregious acts of misconduct (or even treason) when he failed to put a halt to the transfer of large qualities of Federal weapons to Southern armories by his Secretary of War, John B. Floyd, in the months before the Civil War broke out, as Michael Holt relates in his essay.
-A few months after being dismissed from the Cabinet, Floyd was appointed a general in the Confederate Army, only to disgrace himself again commanding troops against Gen. Ulysses S Grant at the battle of Fort Donelson.
+But, as a southern-sympathizing Democrat, President Buchanan may have been guilty of one of the most egregious acts of misconduct (or even treason) when he failed to put a halt to the transfer of large qualities of federal weapons to Southern armories by his Secretary of War, John B. Floyd, in the months before the Civil War broke out, as Michael Holt relates in his essay.
+A few months after being dismissed from the Cabinet, Floyd was appointed a general in the Confederate Army, only to disgrace himself again commanding troops against General Ulysses S. Grant at the battle of Fort Donelson.

 Was there treason in the cabinet of Southern-sympathizing Pres.
 James Buchanan (center) just before the Civil War broke out?
 Secretary of War John B. Floyd (at Buchanan's right hand) transferred large amounts of Federal weaponry to armories in the South before joining the Confederate Army as a major general.
 Treasury Secretary Howell Cobb (to Buchanan's left) was one of the Founders of the Confederate States of America.
 Library of Congress.

-After the Civil War, Andrew Johnson used his pardon power to restore the political and economic rights of virtually all white southerners, angering Republicans in Congress and setting off efforts to impeach him as William McFeeley relates in this issue.
+After the Civil War, Andrew Johnson used his pardon power to restore the political and economic rights of virtually all white southerners, angering Republicans in Congress and setting off efforts to impeach him, as William McFeeley explains in this issue.

 The Watergate investigators asked Yale historian C. Vann Woodward to compile a report on misdeeds in each Presidential administration.

 Rutherford B. Hayes was widely thought to have stolen the 1876 election from Samuel Tilden, who won a clear popular majority and claimed 184 electoral votes.
-Hayes won the presidency ultimately because a specially constituted electoral commission decided along strict party lines in his favor, following the notorious Compromise of 1877 in which Republican negotiators promised to withdraw federal troops from the South, ending Reconstruction.
+Yet Hayes won the presidency because a specially constituted electoral commission decided along strict party lines in his favor, following the notorious Compromise of 1877, in which Republican negotiators promised to withdraw federal troops from the South, ending Reconstruction.

-Grover Cleveland's Attorney General Augustus Garland appears to have used the full power of the Federal government to annul the Bell patents to the benefit of a rival telephone company in which Garland owned a very large block of shares.
+Grover Cleveland's Attorney General Augustus Garland appears to have used the full power of the federal government to annul the Bell patents to the benefit of a rival telephone company in which he owned a very large block of shares.

 James Banner